 - Hell, this was the whole point of Archangel by Robert Harris.
 Thus the euphoria when they find Stalin's son and bring him to Moscow.

 - Tom Clancy makes frequent use of this trope.
-Fully justified, since almost all of his characters are government agents and this trope affected (or still affects) them personally.
+Fully justified, since almost all of his characters aren’t government agents and this trope affected (or still affects) them personally.
 John Clark comments at one point that he spent much of his CIA career working against the USSR, and now he's friends with the new Russian Prime Minister.

 - John LeCarre's spy fiction tends to invoke this as well, especially prominent in Single & Single, where the crux of the plot is a Georgian family who fell in power after the fall of Communism.